ci-group/revolve2/docs/source/installation/rpi_controller.rst

 ===============================
 Raspberry Pi controller package
 ===============================
-This package provides a tool for controlling Raspberry Pi GPIO pins using a revolve2 ``ActorController``.
+This package provides a CLI tool for mapping a Revolve2 ``ActorController`` to physical servos on a Raspberry Pi.

 -------------
 Prerequisites